knaw-huc/kweepeer/README.md

 **Question 2:** *Depending on the expansion mechanism and the size of its model, in-memory models may be sufficient.
 This will benefit performance.
 What do you think?*

 > (Maarten): I have a preference for (efficient) memory-based models when possible.
 I also prefer minimising dependencies, especially infrastructural once such as external services (like databases).
+> (Robert): Again, wonderful way of discussing the topics.
+Tantivy is based on the FST library.
+Also, the FST library is a port of the Lucene FST library, which really is the core of Lucene (the term -> doc id mapping is done in the FST in Lucene).
+I would say FST is the first option: simple, in-memory, levensthein and also analogue to the non-interactive query expansion mechanism in Lucene that also uses an FST, besides the terms.
+I think Analiticc is another very interesting expansion technique.
+I don't know the details, but I have read Martin's work on anagrams.
+> (Robert): I do think it is a good idea to consider expansion with neural language models from the start.
+This is something I can help with.
+Interestingly, a very popular neural language model tokenizer is rust based: https://github.com/huggingface/tokenizers.
+I do not know the best way of calling neural models from rust, but I am sure there is a good Rust wrapper of Pytorch's C++ based core.

 ## Further Questions

 **Question 3:** *Though this is a backend-project, it might be good to take frontend development and wishes into account at an early stage.
 How is it going to be integrated for instance in TextAnnoViz?*

 > (Maarten): I think a dedicated (reactjs?) component may be envisioned to communicate with the proposed expansion service and developed alongside the backend (but preferably not my be though, I don't do much frontend work).
+> (Robert): this should be considered from the start.
+Zoekintranscripties provides a working example of this.
+In this project, both the backend and frontend of the interactive query expansion have been prototyped.
+I think adding the screenshots to this page would be a good illustration of the kind of UI functionality the backend should be able to support.
+Needles to say that there should not be any dependencies on UI libraries.

 **Question 4:** We need a nice name for the software...
 Iquex?
 Iquexs?
 Quext?
 Quexpanse?
 Better suggestions?
+> (Robert): QBert, Quebert ;)